cagoodri2/cagoodri2.github.io/tsa_cardiac.md

 __Problem Summary__

-Target time series for this analysis was narrowed to three common measures of illness severity: heart failure, shock, and mean length of stay.
+Four kinds of time series models were applied depending on the time series to predict future values.

 __Solution Summary__

-Four kinds of time series models were applied depending on the time series to predict future values.
+Analysis was narrowed to three common measures of illness severity: heart failure, shock, and mean length of stay.

 * ARIMA model – Autoregressive Integrated Moving Average Model